École Jeannine Manuel: Expansion

-A few years later, Jeannine Manuel opened a new school near Parc Monceau with the help of a new investor.
-However, in 1979, a conflict between a need for return on investment and Jeannine Manuel's pedagogical principles led to an official split between the two schools.
-Jeannine Manuel consequently left the school on the Parisian right bank but kept the two small schools on Avenue de la Bourdonnais and Avenue de Suffren.
-Jeannine Manuel opened another school on 70 Rue du Théâtre in the 15th arrondissement of Paris.
+A few years later, Manuel opened a new school near Parc Monceau with the help of a new investor.
+However, in 1979, a conflict between a need for return on investment and Manuel's pedagogical principles led to an official split between the two schools.
+Manuel consequently left the school on the Parisian right bank but kept the two small schools on Avenue de la Bourdonnais and Avenue de Suffren.
+Manuel opened another school on 70 Rue du Théâtre in the 15th arrondissement of Paris.

-In 1999, at Jeannine Manuel's behest, her eldest son Bernard Manuel regrouped the recently opened school in Marcq-en-Baroeul (Lille) and the new Dupleix site in Paris into a single non-profit association together with the other pre-existing schools.
+In 1999, at Manuel's behest, her eldest son Bernard Manuel regrouped the recently opened school in Marcq-en-Baroeul (Lille) and the new Dupleix site in Paris into a single non-profit association together with the other pre-existing schools.
 Bernard Manuel remains president of the association.

 Creation of the Fondation Jeannine Manuel

 In 2004, one year after Jeannine Manuel's death, the Fondation Jeannine Manuel was established under the patronage of the Fondation de France.
 The Fondation's mission is to support École Jeannine Manuel and to encourage the development of other schools with a similar mission and pedagogical approach.
 They host a gala every year.